00sapo/python-dust/README.md

 `./run.sh shell`.
 However, note that for now this will return your system shell, not the one you are actually using (i.e. it returns the `/bin/env sh`, not `$SHELL`, so if you're using non POSIX shells like `fish`, it can't be returned for now).

-You can use such shell as virtualenv and install everything with `pip`, if you like: during the installation, if a `requirements.txt` is detected, `pdm` is not installed.
+### Turn Off PDM

+You can optionally turn off `pdm` by creating a file named `requirements.txt` before of the installation.
+Then, all the command will be executed as they are, e.g.:
+`./run.sh python -m pip install numpy` will install numpy in your project's python installation.

 If you don't want to use PEP 582 (`__pypackages__` directory) and you still prefer using virtualenvs, just create a directory named `.venv` before of running `./install.sh`. `pdm` will use it to put the virtualenv and run code.
-Note that if you switch to the usage of regular `pip` via `./run.sh shell`, you don't need virtualenvs at all, because all the python installation is relative to this directory.
+Note that if you switch to the usage of regular `pip` via `requirements.txt`, you don't need virtualenvs at all, because all the python installation is relative to this directory.